-Medications.
+- Medications.
 The same medications that are used to treat type A aortic dissection may be used without surgery to treat type B aortic dissections.

-Surgery.
+- Surgery.
 The procedure is similar to that used to correct a type A aortic dissection.
 Sometimes stents — small wire mesh tubes that act as a sort of scaffolding — may be placed in the aorta to repair complicated type B aortic dissections.

-After treatment, you may need to take blood pressure lowering medication for life.
-In addition, you may need follow-up CTs or MRIs periodically to monitor your condition.
+After treatment, you may need to take medication to control your blood pressure for the rest of your life.
+You may need regular CT scans or MRI scans to monitor your condition.

 Last Updated Aug 6, 2021